 Readers of all ages write to me regarding boredom.
-Some are bored with their routines, others from their partners, and many are bored with their lives altogether.
+Some are bored with their routines, others with their partners, and many are bored with their lives altogether.

-Notably, parents ask me what to tell their children when they don’t want to study, citing the reason they are bored.
+Notably, parents ask me what they should tell their children when they say they don’t want to study, citing the reason as being bored.
 I classify boredom into two categories: lazy boredom and active boredom.
 In either case, your mind wants you to move away from the object of boredom.
-You lose the sharpness of the mind when you experience or feel bored; it makes you either restless or lazy.
+You lose sharpness of the mind when you experience boredom; it makes you either restless or lazy.

 I have seen hundreds who start fidgeting with things, and many start wobbling their legs when they are bored.
 The feeling is subtle but significant in this case.
 You don’t shake your legs when watching a thriller or reading a good book, for example.

-Often, when boredom is due to lack of interest, it makes one sleepy, the mind starts to slow down as if preparing itself for sleep.
+Often, when boredom is due to lack of interest, it makes one sleepy.
+The mind starts to slow down as if preparing itself for sleep.
 This is lazy boredom.
-This is what happens before you go to sleep, your mind begins to slow down, a mind racing with thoughts, the one swelled up with emotions, needs to calm down.
+This is what happens before you fall asleep; your mind begins to slow down.
+A mind racing with thoughts, one swollen with emotions, needs to calm down.

 Personally, I believe there is nothing wrong with feeling bored.
-If this feeling was such a bane, we would still be in the stone age.
+If this feeling was so baneful, we would still be living in the stone age.
 Somewhere in our evolution and growth, boredom played a significant role.
-Some of the greatest inventions did not just take place out of necessity, but because someone was bored, they wanted something new.
+Some of the greatest inventions did not just take place out of necessity, but out of boredom, simply because someone was bored and wanted something new.

 Boredom means you are not just an animal without intellect.
 It means you have been blessed with intelligence and thinking power.

 “Don’t worry, don’t react.
 It’ll pass.
 Don’t lose your resolve.
-Stay course,” the guru said.
+Stay the course,” the guru said.

-Another few weeks later, he sounded really excited and said, “Oh, I’m having the greatest time of my life.
+A few weeks later, he sounded really happy and said, “Oh, I’m having the greatest time of my life.
 Meditation has never been so good.”

-“Don’t get high; don’t react.
+“Don’t get excited; don’t react.
 It’ll pass too.
 Don’t lose sight of your path.
-Stay course,” replied the guru.
+Stay the course,” replied the guru.

-When you get bored with something, you cannot escape, practice acceptance, and alertness with resolve, and you will get over the feeling in no time.
-There is little or no boring feeling where there is attachment and devotion.
-A mother rarely gets bored of her child, but the restless child can get bored of his mother quickly.
+When you get bored with something, you cannot escape.
+Practice acceptance and alertness with resolve, and you will get over the feeling in no time.
+There is little or no room for boredom where there is attachment and devotion.
+A mother rarely gets bored of her child, but a restless child can quickly get bored of his mother.
 Eventually, it boils down to your priorities.

 The second thing you should know about boredom: you choose to be bored.
 Yes, this is true.
 When you let your restless mind take you over, you feel fidgety and bored.
 And when your lazy mind overpowers you, you feel sleepy and bored.
 It’s as simple as that.

 If you start regarding boredom as a good thing, your mind will stop retaliating.
-It requires awareness that you become aware that you are getting bored, you become your own witness—acceptance and alertness, when bored, helps you to overcome lazy boredom.
-Awareness and relaxation helps you overcome the restless feeling.
+It requires awareness for you to realise when you are getting bored; you become your own witness.
+Acceptance and alertness, when bored, help you to overcome lazy boredom.
+Awareness and relaxation help you to overcome the restless feeling.

 It is okay to be bored sometimes.
 Accept it.
 Be at ease with it.
 If you want to overcome it, do so with awareness.
-In my months of solitude in the Himalayas, when there was no electricity, no one else to talk to, no piles of books, no music, not even birds, only snow and white snow around, I did not allow myself to get bored.
+In my months of solitude in the Himalayas, when there was no electricity, no one else to talk to, no piles of books, no music, not even birds, only snow and white snow around, I did not allow myself to fall prey to boredom.
 I simply meditated.

 Once you get past the wave of boredom, you will find yourself in an ocean of bliss.
-Your intellect becomes razor sharp and rising to the surface of your very being, and it grants you insight.
+Your intellect becomes razor sharp and rises to the surface of your very being, then it grants you insight.